Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

-Since we need to change the profiling settings for the desired Haskell package set _and_ GHC (as the core libraries like `base`, `filepath` etc. are bundled with GHC), it is recommended to use overlays for Nixpkgs to change them.
+Since we need to change the profiling settings for the desired Haskell package set _and_ GHC (as the core libraries like `base`, `filepath` etc. are bundled with GHC), it is recommended to use overlays for Botpkgs to change them.
-Since the interrelated parts, i.e. the package set and GHC, are connected via the Nixpkgs fixpoint, we need to modify them both in a way that preserves their connection (or else we'd have to wire it up again manually).
+Since the interrelated parts, i.e. the package set and GHC, are connected via the Botpkgs fixpoint, we need to modify them both in a way that preserves their connection (or else we'd have to wire it up again manually).
 This is achieved by changing GHC and the package set in separate overlays to prevent the package set from pulling in GHC from `prev`.